nlordell/p8-controller/README.md

 #### Why Not Standard Input/Output?

-Another alternative solution would have been to use PICO-8's standard input and output instead of named pipes for sending and synchronising controller data.
+Another alternative solution would have been to use PICO-8's standard input and output instead of named pipes for sending and synchronizing controller data.
 In fact, this project used to implement a wrapper binary that started PICO-8 and connected to its standard input and output ([`9765128`](https://github.com/nlordell/p8-controller/commit/976512890f2f1213a14ee5b04aa7d1d91fca5593)).

 This method has one major issue.
 If you were to start a game with extended controller support without properly attaching a controller to the PICO-8 process's standard input and output will cause PICO-8 to freeze.
 This is because the `SERIAL` command would get stuck waiting for 30 bytes of controller data over PICO-8's standard input that will never come.